nboutin/PyEvol/doc/spec/creature/metabolism.md

 ## Idea/Concept

-- Max storable food value
+- Max storable food/water value
-- Use food when doing nothing
+- Use food/water when doing nothing
-- 30s to use all food when not moving
+- 30s to use all food when doing nothing (not sleeping)
+- 60s to use all water when doing nothing (not sleeping)
-- Overeating (obesity) => sickness that slow down body
+- Overeating(obesity)/overdrinking => sickness that slow down body
-- undereating (skinny) => sickness that slow down body
+- undereating(skinny)/underdrinking => sickness that slow down body
+- Energy consumption Ek = 1/2mv²
+	m = mass, v=speed